Our Board

 Mercy Quiroga, President

-Serving her community is her life-long passion.
+Dr. Mercy Quiroga believes that serving her community is her life-long passion.
 Now retired and living in Gainesville, Mercy was also very active with the Mental Health Clubhouse in Miami.
 She has seen first hand how Clubhouse programs like ours can make people’s lives better.
-Mercy was President of Miami-Dade College and Broward College.
+Before retiring and moving to Gainesville, Mercy was a Campus President at Miami Dade College and Broward College along with Provost of New World School of the Arts.

 Shoab Rana, Vice President

-My main reason for associating with GOC was my son’s health issues.
-As I became more familiar with the mission of GOC and the way it helps its members cope with their health challenges, I would characterize this organization as no less than amazing.
-I joined the board so that I could contribute to this noble cause.
-Over the last few years, I have seen it grow tremendously and all the people working there are passionate and dedicated which is the main reason for its success.
-I am really happy to be a part of it.
+Shoab’s main reason for associating with GOC was his son’s health issues.
+As he became more familiar with the mission of GOC and the way it helps its members cope with their health challenges, he would characterize this organization as no less than amazing.
+He joined the board so that he could contribute to this noble cause.
+Over the last few years, he has seen it grow tremendously and all the people working there are passionate and dedicated which is the main reason for its success.
+He is really happy to be a part of it.

 Jennifer Elder, Secretary

-I have a PhD in Nursing and Developmental Psychology.
-I worked as an RN in psychiatry.
-I started Arbor House and Mom’s Place with my husband, Steve Elder, to help mothers needing assistance.
-My interest in the Gainesville Opportunity Center stems from my belief that GOC’s mission and values are consistent with mine.
-I have been particularly impressed with the success of one member with whom my husband and I helped for many years.
+Jennifer has a PhD in Nursing and Developmental Psychology.
+She worked as an RN in psychiatry.
+She started Arbor House and Mom’s Place with her husband, Steve Elder, to help mothers needing assistance.
+Her interest in the Gainesville Opportunity Center stems from her belief that GOC’s mission and values are consistent with her own.
+She has been particularly impressed with the success of one member with whom she and her husband helped for many years.

 Joanne Edde, Treasurer

-I’m originally from on Long Island, NY.
-I have two children, 6 grandchildren, two hens and one mean rooster.
-I enjoy gardening and canning, blues music festivals, and traveling.
-I started my banking career as a teller and today work as a community banker with over 20 years experience.
-I love to help people!
+Joanne was originally from on Long Island, NY.
+She has two children, 6 grandchildren, two hens and one mean rooster.
+She enjoys gardening and canning, blues music festivals, and traveling.
+She started my banking career as a teller and today work as a community banker with over 20 years experience.
+She loves to help people!

 Michael Conlon